 Some of these pictures and descriptions may give away plot details that you might not want to know before watching the film.

-Leave it to sex-and-scatologically-obsessed Seth MacFarlane, the creator of Family Guy, to come up with some great funny new ways to deal with rattlesnakes in his Western parody instead of using the usual cliches like shooting the snake or somebody getting snake-bit.
+Leave it to sex-and-scatologically-obsessed Seth MacFarlane, the creator of Family Guy, to come up with some great funny new ways to deal with rattlesnakes in his Western parody instead of using the usual cliches like shooting the snake or somebody getting bitten by a rattlesnake.

 In Arizona in 1882, Seth MacFarland is Albert and Charlize Theron is Anna.
 One night they're sitting on a bluff overlooking their small town talking when they hear a rattlesnake rattling on the ground close to their boots.
 They freak out as if the snake is a live grenade, which is what everybody does in movies, but then Albert simply says they should just sit perfectly still and wait for it to go away.
 That was a big surprise.
 They do exactly what they should do, and turn it into a comic moment.